tessercat/pbx-docs/client.md

 If the offering peer receives `close` in response, the offering peer closes the Connection object.

+The offering peer
+can rescinds its offer
+by closing its Connection object and sending `close` to the other peer.

-If the offering peer receives `accept` in response, the offering peer fully initializes the peer connection by creating an RTCPeerConnection object, attaching the peers's handlers to the object's events and adding local media stream tracks to the RTCPeerConnection object.
+If the offering peer receives `accept` in response, the offering peer fully opens the peer connection by creating an RTCPeerConnection object, attaching Peer handlers to Connection object events and adding local media stream tracks to the RTCPeerConnection object.